celo-org/celo-threshold-bls-rs/README.md

 The bundled wasm package will be under the `pkg/` directory.
 You can then either pack and publish it with `wasm-pack`'s `pack` and `publish` commands, or manually import it in your application.

+## Android and iOS

+The library compiles to Android and iOS.
+To compile to Android, download Android NDK r21, unzip it, set NDK\_HOME to the extracted directory and run `make android`.
+To compile to iOS, run `make ios`.

 ## TODO:

 - [ ] doc for DKG